 (For which there are currently no genetic or screening tests for sire or dam)

-- Cancers (in particular mast cell tumours; osteosarcoma; melanoma; soft tissue sarcoma; brain tumour)
+- Cancer: mast cell tumours; osteosarcoma; melanoma; soft tissue sarcoma; brain tumour and others

 - Laryngeal paralysis and other neuropathies